The Hollywood Ghosts of Roxbury Drive

 1019 N. Roxbury has a lot of history to it.

 The first person to own it was a photographer named Lansing Brown.
-In 1934, Brown accidentally shot Russ Columbo, a famous singer at the time that was Bing Crosby’s main recording rival.
+In 1934, Brown accidentally shot Russ Columbo, a famous singer at the time who was Bing Crosby’s main recording rival.
+Lansing Brown on the incident:

 “I was absent-mindedly fooling around with one of the guns.
 It was of a dueling design and works with a cap and trigger.
 I was pulling back the trigger and clicking it time after time.
 I had a match in my hand and when I clicked, apparently the match caught in between the hammer and the firing pin.
 There was an explosion.
 Russ slid to the side of his chair.”

+The bullet hit Columbo in the eye and he died six hours later.
 Rosemary Clooney, who owned the home years later, said that in the 1950s when she and Crosby would record their radio shows in the house he would refuse to enter the den, which is the room in which Columbo was shot.

 There is some debate as to whether or not this accident occurred in this home or at 584 Lillian Way in Hollywood, which Lou Miano, author of Russ Columbo, The Amazing Life And Mysterious Death Of A Hollywood Singing Legend states in this biography.